spnkrtv/SemrushTestAssignment/README.md

 ## Step 3.
 Compose an app

+Prepare an app to operate with.
 Write down the following code in any text editor and name it **application.py**.
 This app will simply recieve requests on 8000 port.

 ```
 import http.server